Clever Ways to Trim Your Wedding Budget

 By Paula Clark Ramirez with Historic Mankin Mansion

-Champagne wishes and Instagram-worthy dreams are common among engaged couples…but so are the accompanying nightmares brought on by the realization that your budget simply cannot stretch any further than it already has.
-Every couple comes to a point in their planning when they have to talk numbers, and sometimes the discussion ends in the realization that something must go.
+Champagne wishes and Insta-worthy dreams are common among engaged couples…but so are the accompanying nightmares brought on by the realization that your budget simply cannot stretch any further than it already has.
+Every couple comes to a point during planning when they have to talk numbers, and sometimes the discussion ends in the realization that something must go.
 Before you do something drastic, consider some of these clever ideas you can use to trim your wedding budget.

 Control Your Guest Count

 It may not seem “clever,” but the most effective way to keep your budget under control is to limit your guest list.
 It all comes down to numbers.
 For every guest you invite to your wedding, you add to the cost of everything from printable goods like invitations, to important things like rentals.
 Limiting your guest count saves on your catering and alcohol budget, helps you keep your decor, transportation, accommodations, and even cake expenses down.
 When the budget is a concern, the first and best way to reduce expenses is to take a good hard look at your guest list and eliminate all but closest friends and family from the equation.

 Think Off-Peak: Brunch Weddings

 Not every wedding needs to be a grand evening affair.
 In fact, morning weddings can be refreshing, relaxing, and a lot of fun.
 Consider holding your ceremony in the late morning and serving brunch instead of dinner.
 Mornings are off-peak for most caterers, which may make food and beverage minimums lower or service fees negotiable.
 Depending on your selections, the cost of a brunch menu tends to be lower per person than a full dinner, and you can avoid a full bar set up as most guests will drink far less before noon.